bigaidream-projects/drmad/README.md

 Currently, our experiments are based on [autograd](https://github.com/HIPS/autograd).
 We are rewriting it using Lua/Torch to use GPUs.

 ## Acknowledgements
 Jie Fu would like to thank Microsoft Azure for Research for providing the computational resources.
+This work is also supported by NUS-Tsinghua Extreme Search (NExT) project.